Session types in AttendFirst: work and break categories

 Every check-in in AttendFirst belongs to a session type.
-Work sessions add to paid work minutes.
-Break sessions add to break minutes.
-Session types are what populate the Take Break picker on the mobile home screen and what shows up in the per-session history on daily reports.
+Work sessions add to work minutes; break sessions add to break minutes.
+Session types fill the Take Break and Switch activity pickers on the mobile home screen, and each type can carry its own GPS and selfie rule.

 /admin/settings/session-types.
 Each row has a name and a Work or Break badge.

-Go to Admin → Settings → Session Types.
+Go to Setup → Check-in Types.
 Each row shows the session name and a Work or Break badge.
-The name is what an employee sees when they tap Take Break on the mobile home screen.
+The name is what an employee sees when tapping Take Break or Switch activity on the mobile home screen.

-Every new company ships with three defaults: Work, Lunch Break, and Tea Break.
+Every new company starts with three defaults: Work, Lunch Break, and Tea Break.
 Add more to match how your team tracks time.

-Click Add Session Type to open this modal.
-Two fields - name and a toggle.
+Click Add Check-in Type to open this modal.
+A name, a Work/Break toggle, and two override dropdowns.

-Click Add Session Type in the top right.
-Fill in:
+Click Add Check-in Type in the top right.
+The modal has four fields:

 - Name (required).
 Example: Site Visit, Client Meeting, Lunch Break.